sginne/Allium/README.md

 *clearnet or deepweb - your keys are yours, no blockchain downloading. full control for no price*

-## Update

-*Small update from 03.02.2022 - due to improved circumstances, I am able to resume working on Allium.
-This is test commit from renewed desktop, and will fade away from further README*

 ## Introduction

 **Alliu₷hop** is small, lightweight shopping system supporting ONLY cryptocurrencies.